jschu713/MemeMoney/README.md

 * the mention differential from the previous day

 Simply run GUI.py and enter a stock ticker symbol (letters only) and MemeMoney will display the results.

 An example execution:

 ![Alt Text](https://i.imgur.com/22DqaDf.jpg)

+*Due to free API limitations, MemeMoney will have a long runtime for more popular stocks due to API request timeouts.
-*Due to free API limitations, MemeMoney is unable to track realtime stock data and social media mentions.
+Due to the same limitations, MemeMoney is also unable to track realtime stock data and social media mentions.